michaelstelzig/michaelstelzig.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Doctoral Student at the Department of Political Science at the University of Zurich, supervised by Prof. Stefanie Walter.
-My research explores international security and international political economy, with an empirical focus on the economics of conflict.
+I am an incoming Doctoral Student in Political Science at the University of Zurich (starting January 2026), supervised by Prof. Stefanie Walter.
+My research focuses on international security and international political economy, with an empirical focus on the economics of conflict.

 Prior to starting my Ph.D., I gained research and policy experience at DIW Berlin and the ifo Institute.
 I hold an M.A. in Political Science (with distinction) from ETH Zurich and a B.A. in Political Science from the University of Munich.